scottericpetersen/pro-audio-on-linux/README.md

 ## What is this document?

-An introduction to the various considerations of pro audio on Linux via a high-level overview of how audio-centric linux systems work that includes an up-to-date (as of 5/2024) listing of the most current and preferred Linux audio system components.
+An introduction to professional music and audio production on Linux via high-level overview of audio-centric linux system components and configurations.
 Effort has been made to keep this document as concise as possible to reduce friction for the initiate.
 Lists of software, configurations, and associated programs can be found in the appendix.

 ### What this document is not